nikomatsakis/rustconf-2021/content/index.md

   [<q>Optimizing 700 CPUs Away With Rust</q>](https://medium.com/tenable-techblog/optimizing-700-cpus-away-with-rust-dc7a000dbdb2) -- Alan Ning, Tenable Techblog
 ]

+???

+What's more, it only took them two weeks to do it!
+Very nice.

 ---

 # This is how should feel

+???

+This is exactly how Rust is supposed to feel when it's working well.

 ---